Nan Whaley

 Nannette L. Whaley (/'weɪli/; born January 23, 1976) is an American politician who served as the 56th mayor of Dayton, Ohio, from 2014 to 2022.
-A member of the Democratic Party, she was first elected to the mayorship in November 2013, after serving on the city commission for two terms.
-Whaley presided over the United States Conference of Mayors from 2021 to 2022.
-She was the Democratic nominee in the 2022 Ohio gubernatorial election, losing to incumbent Mike DeWine.
+A member of the Democratic Party, she previously served on the city commission for two terms and presided over the United States Conference of Mayors from 2021 to 2022.
+She was the Democratic nominee in the 2022 Ohio gubernatorial election, losing to incumbent Mike DeWine in a landslide.

 Early life and education

 Whaley grew up in Indiana, but she has lived in Ohio since attending the University of Dayton from 1994 to 1998, where she earned a bachelor's degree in chemistry.
 In college, Whaley was the Ohio chair of the College Democrats of America.
 Whaley is also a four-time delegate to the Democratic National Convention, worked for John Kerry's presidential campaign, and served as a presidential elector.
 Whaley later earned a Master of Public Administration in urban studies from Wright State University.

 During the 2000 presidential election, Whaley was an Ohio state co-chair of GoreNet.
 GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.